ravidziv/academic-kickstart/content/publication/opening/index.md

 #publication_short: In *STC*

 # Summarye.
 An optional shortened abstract.
 summary: We demonstrate the effectiveness of the Information-Plane visualization of DNNs.

-Our main results are: (i) most of the training epochs in standard DL are spent on compression of the input to efficient representation (ii)
+tags:
 - Source Themes
 featured: true